 So I believe one way you can reach people culturally is through film and art and experiencing people’s stories.
 Humanize what’s happening in a compassionate manner so you, as the audience, start to think: perhaps there is something wrong here.
 Perhaps you never knew this was happening.
 You may not understand it but you can see there is some sort of injustice being done.
 You experience someone like Khiev, who completely embraced reform which – ironically – is not expected in the prison system – and you think, maybe that is where our money should go: for prison reform!
 Maybe the goal is reform – not punishment.
 Someone like Khiev is an example where reform works, where art is a tool for transformation of self, and potentially and eventually societal transformation.

 The film is supposed to complicate things enough to make people think.
 That’s what I am interested in with this film.
 And how this story relates to how people feel or look at certain issues.

 I’m hoping it can be screened to lawmakers and even to people working in policy.
 And secondly, I want housewives and mothers to see the film because they are going to be the game changers in affecting policy.
 If some women can see this story as one of a son trying to return home, then I think people would feel more compassion.
 With compassion there is a chance to change the laws and policies.

 Director Masahiro Sugano is currently on a two-month tour of Cambodian Son in the United States.
 Please check here for a calendar of screenings.

 As Sugano says in his director’s statement, there is a “bigger purpose that this film serves.”

 For more information on arranging a screening of Cambodian Son in your community – including an in-depth press kit with rich background information on the issue, the artists, what you can do to help stop deportations please check out the Cambodian Son website.

 Studio Revolt is in the process of creating an action campaign.
 Please stay connected via email and/or Facebook for updates.
-You can sign up here.
+Follow the cambodianson site in order to sign up.